Quantum Late-Time Decay and Channel Dependence: Interpretation of the results

+The channel dependence may be easily extended to bands, since each band is the sum over many channels.
+Hence, the different power laws for the different detectors, see Fig. \ref{fig:non-exp_comb} and Table \ref{data-analysis table 3}, can be understood.
+As already stressed, this is not the case for a double exponential, for which the value of $\tau_2$ needs to be the same.

-The feature above may explain the different power laws for the different detectors, see Fig. 1 and Table 2.
-The fact that the two detectors have (a small) overlap does not affect the picture, as long as the minimal values of $\gamma^{\prime}s$ do not coincide.
-Namely, $I_{band}^{(1)}(t)\sim t^{-(\gamma_{\min}+\gamma _{B_{1},\min}+3)}$ and $I_{band}^{(2)}\sim t^{-(\gamma_{\min}+\gamma _{B_{2},\min}+3)}$ are, in general, distinct.
-The inclusion of different thresholds, the transition to a continuous model, and the onset of power tails is left as an outlook.
-They, however, do not change the main result that the power law is for a long-time channel (or band) dependent.
+The inclusion of different thresholds, the transition to a continuous model, and the onset of power tails are left as an outlook.
+They, however, do not change the main result that at late times the power law is channel (or band) dependent.